JuliaHealth/OMOPVocabMapper.jl/README.md

 ### Preparing the Data

 Ensure you have the following CSV files in your working directory:
 - 'icd_codes.csv': Contains the ICD codes.
-Input file structure ICD, system (ICD9CM, ICD10CM)
+Input file structure ICD, system (ICD9CM, ICD10CM) to match with the concept.csv vocab files
 - 'concept.csv' Vocabulary file from athena
 - 'concept_relationship.csv': Vocabulary file from athena